61 Best Logo Fonts and Which One Is Right for You

 A clear and modern geometric slab serif, Choplin was designed keeping geometry, simplicity, and neutrality in mind.
 Designed by German-type designer René Bieder, Choplin gets its inspiration from Gill Sans and Johnston Sans.
-It is considered as a top logo font for assertive branding and used in various areas ranging from photography layouts to editorials and assertive headlines.
+It is considered a top logo font for assertive branding and is used in various areas ranging from photography layouts to editorials and assertive headlines.

 This logo font is best suited for contemporary and narrative magazines and journals.

 Garamond was created by an engraver, Claude Garamond in the 16th century.
-It is an old-style serif typeface that resembles handwriting with a pen but more structured.
+It is an old-style serif typeface that resembles handwriting with a pen but is more structured.
 This is a timeless masterpiece that gets appreciation even today.